10 Benefits Of Marshmallow Root, How To Use It, & Side Effects

 Marshmallow is a natural mucilage, which means it acts like soft fiber and swells up when it comes in contact with water.
 This quality makes the root form a protective coating around membranes.
 The root contains flavonoid antioxidants, pectin (a type of fiber), amino acids like asparagine, and other compounds like coumarin, phenolic acids, tannins, and quercetin (anti-viral, anti-fungal, and anti-bacterial substances).

 Studies show how all these compounds act as a demulcent and improve the functioning of the mucous membranes in the respiratory tract, thereby averting several serious ailments (1).
 This makes marshmallow root a natural alternative to OTC expectorants.
+Anecdotal evidence suggests that its calming qualities may also help reduce allergy and asthma symptoms, making it a useful herbal medicine.
 Further, the antioxidants in the root prevent oxidative damage in the body, offering another set of wonderful benefits.

 What is marshmallow root good for?
 Now that you know the background, it is time to get into the details.